Most children like to have a pet. Are you considering on introducing a new member to the family? What are the best pets for your kids?

 3. Dogs

-Dogs are a popular choice for pets in the world.
-It is unsurprising why your kids are begging for years to have little balls of snuggles.
-In fact, movies often portrayed kids having close relationships with dogs.
-However, a consideration on which dog to get should depend on which dog breeds are compatible with children such as Beagles and Labradors.
+Dogs are the most popular pets in many countries, including the UK, US, France, China, and Japan.
+It is unsurprising why children are begging for years to have little balls of snuggles.Movies often portray kids having close relationships with dogs.
+However, a consideration on which dog to get should depend on which dog breeds are compatible with children.

 - Dogs help kids develop patience, compassion, and empathy.
-Research in the U.S. and U.K. showed a correlation between pet attachment and empathy scores.
+Research in the US. and UK showed a correlation between pet attachment and empathy scores.
 By definition of empathy, it goes beyond what we can express with words.
 It involves non-verbal communication through facial expressions, gestures, and body language.
 Growing up with pets makes kids sensible beings.

 4. Cats

-As with dogs, cats offer the same sense of companionship, empathy, responsibility.
+Cats work best for busy families.
+It is one of the reasons why cats are a popular choice for pets along with dogs.
+They are easy to care for and do not need regular walking as long as they are given ample amounts of indoor exercise.As with dogs, cats offer the same sense of companionship, empathy, and responsibility.
 Cats make the best small pets for cuddling.
 There are ways you can let your kid engage with playful cats using:

 - Wands or rods